tiny-css/tiny-css/CONTRIBUTING.md

 ## Where can I go for help?

-If you need help, you can ask questions on our mailing list, Discord [server](https://discord.gg/S2w7DY2M) chat, or simply email us at krtirtho@gmail.com.
+If you need help, you can ask questions on our Discord [server](https://discord.gg/CnF733MX) chat

 ## What does the Code of Conduct mean for me?